What does OneSky do?

 Can I specify that my donations to OneSky go to programs in China?

-Yes, you can designate that your gifts be for a specific country.
+Yes, you can designate that your gifts be made specifically for China or Vietnam, where we currently work.

 Are international entities also called OneSky?

-Half the Sky Australia, Half the Sky Canada, Half the Sky Netherlands have retained those names for now.
+Half the Sky Australia, Half the Sky Netherlands have retained those names for now.
 Their importance as part of our OneSky global community remains unchanged.
 When you support them, you are supporting our mission to bring hope into the lives of children the world forgot.

 Programs for children in orphanages